Science Communication and Misinformation

 For a layperson with lower health literacy or a non-scientific background, principles of research can be challenging to understand.
 Furthermore, with various sources from the Internet and its virtual forums, takeaways that reach the public through the media can be misleading.
-The next section addresses some common misconceptions that patients might have about science--for example, that mask wearing causes illness--and suggestions on how to frame a response that is grounded in fundamental principles of scientific knowledge production.
+The next section addresses some common misconceptions that patients might have about science--for example, that masks cause illness--and suggestions on how to frame a response that is grounded in fundamental principles of the scientific method.

 Q: Is science just an opinion?

 A: Good science comes from well-defined research questions that arrive at objective facts, while opinions are beliefs or feelings that cannot be proven through the scientific method.
 However, as humans, researchers can have biases because of past experiences, assumptions, and goals.
-Scientific research strives to be well-designed to minimize the effects of human bias.
-This can involve double blinding--researchers and participants do not know who received experimental treatment and who did not--and randomization--the chance assignment of intervention or placebo to study participants.
-It is important to note, however, that the media can present biased interpretations of scientific facts and outcomes to the general public.
-It is thus helpful to read the scientific literature itself, known as the primary source.
+To minimize the effects of human bias, scientific research needs to be well-designed, which can involve double blinding (where neither researchers nor participants know who received experimental treatment) and randomization (the chance assignment of intervention or placebo).
+It is important to note, however, that the media can present biased interpretations of scientific facts and outcomes.
+Thus, it is helpful to read the scientific literature itself, known as the primary source.

 Q: Why does scientific understanding seem to constantly evolve?

-A: Knowledge is generated through multiple rounds of the scientific method, which involves asking the right questions, using appropriate and robust methods, conducting detailed analyses, and publishing studies so that others can replicate the results.
+A: Knowledge is generated through iterations of the scientific method, which involves asking the right questions, using appropriate and robust methods, conducting detailed analyses, and publishing studies that can be reproduced.
 Thus, science is self-improving: it continuously changes and expands, and additional insights, different contexts, or new ways to analyze information can suggest new conclusions.
-Also, not all treatments and practices in biomedicine are based on the highest levels of evidence, so more robustly conducted new research can challenge previously held assumptions that were made on observation or expert consensus.
+Also, not all current practices in medicine are based on the highest levels of evidence (e.g. randomized controlled trials and meta-analyses), so more robust and recent research can challenge previously held assumptions that were made through expert consensus.
 This does not detract from the impact of scientific research.
-Rather, scientists constantly work to get closer to the truth behind real-life phenomena.
+Rather, scientists work to get closer to the truth behind real-life phenomena.

-Q: Why do different scientific models for COVID-19 produce such different results?
+Q: Why do different scientific models for COVID-19 produce such different predictions?

-A: The results of models that try to forecast future COVID cases, hospitalizations, and deaths are often offered without context about underlying assumptions that are necessary to help build them.
-For example, take the epidemiological models that suggest widely varying case and death numbers despite extrapolating from the same original dataset.
-Even small variations in R0, or the estimated contagiousness of the virus, Re, or the percentage of community members adhering to physical distancing policies, can vastly affect model outcomes.
+A: The results of models that try to forecast future COVID cases, hospitalizations, and deaths are often offered without context about underlying assumptions that are necessary to build them.
+For example, take the epidemiological models that suggest widely varying case and death numbers despite extrapolating from similar datasets.
+Even small variations in R0 or the percentage of community members adhering to physical distancing policies, can vastly affect model outcomes.
 Additionally, the farther into the future the model forecasts, the greater the degree of uncertainty and wider the range of inaccuracy.
 Finally, real-life responses to models, such as the implementation of social distancing policies or opening of economies, can cause a divergence from a model’s predictions--as the baseline assumptions have now changed.

-Avoid statistical jargon.
+- Avoid statistical jargon.
 Preferentially use qualitative descriptors, as they are more intuitive than fractions, statistics, and percentages.
-These descriptors can include terms such as “equally as likely” or “double as likely” to describe comparative rates.
+These descriptors can include terms such as “equally as likely” or “double as likely” to compare rates.
 In addition, describing probability as “one in four” rather than 25% is likely to be more informative.
-Try to translate test characteristics into its more intuitive meaning--for instance, describe 60% sensitivity as a test that will have nearly as many false negatives (40%) as true positives (60%), therefore having a poor ability to accurately detect positive cases.
+Try to translate test characteristics into more intuitive meaning--for instance, describe 60% sensitivity as a test that will have nearly as many false negatives (40%) as true positives (60%) and thus has a poor ability to accurately detect positive cases.
 Utilize analogies and comparisons to commonplace situations when applicable.

-Use intuitive visual aids.
-Pie charts can help effectively illustrate fractions and line graphs can easily demonstrate trends.
-For example, COVID-19 cases or deaths across time can be effectively visualized using line graphs.
-However, if using illustrations from outside sources, try to assess whether it is based on strong data and represents reality in an unbiased way first.
+- Use intuitive visual aids.
+Pie charts can help effectively illustrate fractions and line graphs can easily demonstrate trends, such as COVID-19 cases or deaths.
+However, if using illustrations from outside sources, try to assess whether it is based on robust data.

 With patients increasingly spending time on the Internet and connecting with others through social media, they may receive medical information through not just traditional sources such as doctors but also from peers and online platforms.
 These technologies undoubtedly have positive effects, such as offering support networks for patients and providing more information to patients.
 But online platforms for knowledge can also be dangerous.
 When opinion pieces masquerade as fact, or when authors outright claim authority to “facts” that are in reality sown from prejudice or bias, the Internet can disseminate and propagate misinformation that can be harmful to medicine and society.